Cost-aware Photonic Graph State Generation: A Graphical Framework: Introduction

 Building on these tools, we present \textit{Graph Builder}, an algorithm for generating arbitrary photonic graph states using deterministic emitter-based platforms.
-The algorithm achieves substantial reductions in the use of two-qubit gates for preparing random graphs, achieving average (maximum) reductions of up to 80\% (90\%) and 52\% (70\%) compared to the two alternative methods presented in Refs.~\cite{GraphiQ} and \cite{Takou2024} (both based on the algorithm introduced by Ref.~\cite{li_photonic_2022}), respectively.
-We also show consistent improvements in the use of two-qubit gates in preparation of structured graphs, such as Raussendorf--Harrington--Goyal lattices \cite{Raussendorf-fault-2006, Raussendorf-topological-2007}, tree graphs \cite{Varnava-loss-2006}, and parity encoded 6-ring states \cite{bartolucci_fusion-based_2023}.
+The algorithm achieves substantial reductions in the use of two-qubit gates for preparing random graphs, achieving average (maximum) reductions of up to 61\% (80\%) and 52\% (70\%) compared to the two alternative methods presented in Refs.~\cite{GraphiQ} and \cite{Takou2024} (both based on the algorithm introduced by Ref.~\cite{li_photonic_2022}), respectively.
+We also show consistent improvements in the use of two-qubit gates in preparation of structured graphs, such as Raussendorf--Harrington--Goyal lattices \cite{Raussendorf-fault-2006, Raussendorf-topological-2007}, tree graphs \cite{Varnava-loss-2006}, and parity-encoded 6-ring states \cite{bartolucci_fusion-based_2023}, for which we also identify the explicit elementary generation circuit blocks.
 We remark that the reported improvements arise from the inherent cost-awareness built into the algorithm's design, enabled by the new framework, rather than from dedicated heuristic or exhaustive optimization efforts.
 In fact, further cost reductions are possible by leveraging the relevant degrees of freedom available in the algorithm.
 As a key feature, the introduced algorithm enables a modular optimization framework in which explicit cost functions can be assigned to each decision point whenever there is freedom in the choice of operations.
 This facilitates the implementation of analytic, exhaustive, or heuristic optimization strategies that can be applied on top of the base generation algorithm to obtain further improvements.
 The usefulness of such secondary optimizations has been demonstrated in previous works \cite{ghanbari_optimization_2023, Takou2024, ren2025}.

 Another important advantage of the proposed algorithm is that, being embedded in a fully graphical framework, it directly outputs a generation recipe as a sequence of graph operations, which can then be transpiled into a quantum circuit.
 Notably, the intermediate graphical representation of the generation recipe allows us to identify simplification opportunities---such as merging or canceling of operations---before circuit translation, thereby avoiding the challenges of direct optimization on constrained quantum circuits.
 We demonstrate this by devising and employing such a simplification approach to reduce the redundancies in the final circuit.